 4. Document which files you own and how your relatives need to manage them.
 This is easier than making them search through each folder to find key memories.

-Your relatives will be grieving your loss while they work through this process.
 You can take steps to create less work for them so they can focus on their fond memories of you.
-No one wants to spend the days following a death searching for passwords and trying to sort through digital files.

 Start Your Digitization Project Today

-Gathering your assets and digital files is a process.
 You don’t have to sort through all of your files in one day and it might take several weeks to feel like you have a clean digital footprint for your loved ones.
-However, you can take the first steps to organize your photos and videos.

 At Memory Fortress, we specialize in helping people digitize all kinds of memories, from VHS and 8 mm tapes to rolls of film and print photos.
-We can even digitize scrapbooks.
-Learn more about our digitization process and take the first steps to turn your memories into preserved files today.

 We digitize everything right here at our facility in metro Atlanta, processed by US citizens.